Brief Guide for First-Time User

 To apply a character style to variables, use QuickApply, for example:

-1. select variable x
+- select variable

-2. press Cmd+Enter and type _var to select Math_Variable character style
+- press Cmd+Enter and type

-7. use the KBSC assigned to Recompose MathZone to have MathTools and InDesign recompose the entire MathZone after applying character style(s)
+to have MathTools and InDesign recompose the entire MathZone after applying character style(s)

 After having applied a character style to the variables, you can change font and style as you like.
 Remember, it is InDesign text, composed by the InDesign paragraph composer.